JamGrif/Discord-CoolBot/README.md

 # Discord-CoolBot
-Discord Bot called Cool Bot | Written in C# with DSharpPlus package
+Discord Bot called Cool Bot | Created in C# with DSharpPlus package
-Simple commands to speak in Discord chat and assign roles
+Various commands to speak in Discord chat, assign roles, join and leave a voice channel and play music